Modular Regression: Improving Linear Models by Incorporating Auxiliary Data: Discussion

-For nonzero entries (the blue boxplots), we observe a significant reduction in RMSE compared to the Lasso; despite the estimation error in fitting the conditional mean functions, our method is still comparable to the oracle counterpart, even with a smaller overall RMSE (though less stable across entries).
-This might be due to the instability in cross-fitting with ridge regression as $n=500$ is not a large sample size.
-For zero entries, the RMSE are similar across three methods: while the oracle yields lower RMSE than the Lasso, the slight inflation of RMSE from modular prediction might be due to the estimation error of $\hat\mu_x$ and $\hat\mu_y$.
+For nonzero entries (the blue boxplots), we observe a significant reduction in RMSE compared to the Lasso under various sample sizes; despite the estimation error in fitting the conditional mean, our method is comparable to its oracle counterpart, even with a smaller overall RMSE (though less stable across entries).
+This might be due to the instability in cross-fitting with ridge regression or achieving a better bias-variance tradeoff by cross-validation.
+Also, as $n$ increases, modular regression gets more and more stable.
+For zero entries, the RMSE are similar across three methods: while the oracle yields lower RMSE than the Lasso, the slight inflation of RMSE in modular prediction might be due to the estimation error of $\hat\mu_x$ and $\hat\mu_y$.

 We find that the reduction in RMSE for nonzero entries mainly comes from the reduction in bias, as illustrated by the right panel of Figure~\ref{fig:simu_1}.
 This is consistent with our theory in Theorem~\ref{thm:highd}: The reduced variance of the proxy $\hat{C}_{\textrm{lm}}$ allows the cross-validation step to choose a model with smaller bias.
 Due to limited space, we defer the corresponding plot of standard deviations to Figure~\ref{fig:simu_sd} in Appendix~\ref{app:simu_lowd}.

-\paragraph{Prediction.} We plot the $N=100$ excess risks and MSEs averaged on the test samples in Figure~\ref{fig:simu_1_pred}.
-The left panel (excess risk) shows significant improvement in prediction accuracy of our method compared to plain Lasso; our method is slightly inferior to the oracle counterpart but the difference is relatively moderate.
-In the right panel, the prediction MSEs are consistent with the excess risks but the relative reduction becomes smaller because it is diluted by the irreducible variance $\text{Var}(Y - X^\top \theta^*)$.
+\paragraph{Prediction.} We plot the $N=1000$ excess risks averaged on the test samples for various training sample size $n$ in Figure~\ref{fig:simu_1_pred}.
+It shows significant improvement in prediction accuracy of our method compared to plain Lasso; modular regression is slightly inferior to the oracle counterpart but the difference is relatively moderate.
+The error of modular regression also gets smaller as the sample size increases.